Pat Cox: Later career

 Cox is a member of the Comite d'Honneur of the Institute of European Affairs.
 In 2006, he was elected President of European Movement, an international pro-European lobby association.
 In June 2009, Pat Cox temporarily stepped down as president and took over the position of the campaign director for the pro-Lisbon treaty initiative Ireland for Europe.
-He resigned as president of European Movement in May 2013.
+He resigned as president of the European Movement in May 2013.

 Also in 2009, Cox co-founded the European Privacy Association.

 On 15 September 2010, Cox supported the new initiative Spinelli Group, which was founded to reinvigorate the drive toward federalisation of the European Union (EU).
 Other prominent supporters include Jacques Delors, Daniel Cohn-Bendit, Guy Verhofstadt, Andrew Duff and Elmar Brok.

-In June 2011 Irish media reported that Cox, who had previously said he wanted to stand as an independent candidate in 2011's Irish presidential election, was seeking to join Fine Gael to get the party's nomination.
+In June 2011, Irish media reported that Cox, who had previously said he wanted to stand as an independent candidate in 2011's Irish presidential election, was seeking to join Fine Gael to get the party's nomination.
 Fine Gael's national executive on 16 June 2011 approved his application to join the party's St Luke's branch in Cork.
 In July 2011, Gay Mitchell became the Fine Gael candidate.
 Before that, Cox was "pleased" to help prepare Fine Gael's first-100-day strategy after it won the 2011 general election.

 Between 2012 and 2014, Cox and Aleksander Kwaśniewski led a European Parliament monitoring mission in Ukraine to monitor the criminal cases against Yulia Tymoshenko, Yuriy Lutsenko and Valeriy Ivaschenko.